pydata/pydata-sphinx-theme/docs/community/topics/config.md

 The `app.config._raw_config` attribute contains all of the **user-provided values**.
 Use this if you want to check whether somebody has manually specified something.
 For example, `"somekey" in app.config._raw_config` will be `False` if a user has _not_ provided that option.

+You can also check `app.config.overrides` for any CLI-provided overrides.

+We bundle both checks in a helper function called `_config_provided_by_user`.

+## Avoid the `config-inited` event

+This theme is activated **after** `config-inited` is triggered, so if you write an event that depends on it in this theme, then it will never occur.
+The earliest event you can use is `builder-inited`.